Building Production-Ready Apps With Next.js: The Architecture Shift

 Each route segment can also have special files:

-Next.js caches things at four levels:
+Next.js caches at four levels:

 // Never cache โ always hit the origin